Johnb-Labs/Tally/USER_GUIDE.md

    - Preview changes in real-time
 4. Click "Save Branding" to apply changes

-### 4. Data Import & Management
+### 4. Contact Management & Deletion
-**Purpose**: Upload and process contact data files
+**Purpose**: View, search, and manage imported contacts

 **Steps**:
-1. Click "Import Data" in the sidebar
+1. Click "Contacts" in the sidebar under Data Management
-2. **Upload Files**:
+2. **View Contacts**:
-   - Drag and drop Excel (.xlsx, .xls) or CSV files
-   - Or click "Choose Files" to browse
-   - Files must be under 10MB
-3. **Field Mapping**:
-   - Go to "Field Mapping" in the sidebar
-   - Select your uploaded file
+   - Browse all contacts in your accessible divisions
-   - Map Excel/CSV columns to database fields:
-     - First Name → firstName
-     - Last Name → lastName
-     - Email → email
-     - Phone → phone
-     - Company → company
-     - Position → position
+   - Each contact shows name, email, phone, company, and division
+   - Contacts display their assigned division with color coding
+3. **Search & Filter**:
+   - Use the search bar to find specific contacts
+   - Search works across names, emails, phones, and companies
+   - Results update in real-time as you type
+4. **Delete Contacts** (Admin/Uploader only):
+   - **Individual Deletion**: Click trash icon next to any contact
+   - **Bulk Operations**:
-   - Click "Process" to import data
+     - Click "Select" button to enter bulk mode
+     - Use master checkbox to select/deselect all
+     - Check individual contacts for selective deletion
+     - Click "Delete X Contacts" for bulk deletion
+     - Confirm in dialog prompt (shows count for verification)
+   - **Security**: Only admin and uploader roles can delete contacts
+   - **Data Safety**: Deletion is soft delete (preserves data integrity)

 ### 5. Audit Log Monitoring
 **Purpose**: Track all system activities and changes